ExpressJet: Incorporation and acquisition

 The airline was established in 1986 and started operations in 1987.
 Its origins were in a group of small commuter airlines acquired by Texas Air Corporation / Continental Airlines.
 These included Bar Harbor Airlines in Maine, Provincetown-Boston Airlines in New England, Rocky Mountain Airways in Denver, Colorado, and Britt Airways in Terre Haute, Indiana.
-ExpressJet operates under the original Federal Aviation Administration Part 121 certificate issued to Britt, which began operations as Continental Express in April 1987 and was later acquired by Continental Airlines.
+ExpressJet operated under the original Federal Aviation Administration Part 121 certificate issued to Britt, which began operations as Continental Express in April 1987 and was later acquired by Continental Airlines.
 ExpressJet Airlines, Inc. incorporated in 1995.